michalowskil/flex-cells-card/README.md

 If you like this card, please consider giving it a ⭐ on GitHub: [![Star on GitHub](https://img.shields.io/github/stars/michalowskil/flex-cells-card.svg?style=social)](https://github.com/michalowskil/flex-cells-card/stargazers)

 ## Features
-- Mix cells with **Icon / Text / Entity / Attribute / Input Control**
+- Mix cells with **Icon / Text / Entity / Metadata / Input Control**
 - **Dynamic Rules**: Color & Content Overrides
 - **Sorting** by single or multiple columns
 - Using **icons and colors assigned to entities by the system**.